IAmThePan/react-ui/README.md

 ## This is a project to evaluate the merits of different React UI Libraries.

+## Conclusion:
+We are going forward with `react-bootstrap@next` because...
+- We want to keep custom styles in CSS/SCSS
+- We want to use our Front-End customizations across React and Non-React projects
+- The project is maintained by users in New York
+- Compiled project size is small
+- It is easy to import only the components we need
+- We can continue to use our BEM style CSS customizations

 ### I will be evaluating each library based on:
 - Ease of use
 - Size of compiled package